Cultivating Curiosity

 Understanding Curiosity

 Curiosity is the desire to learn, explore, and understand new things, which is driven by interest.
-It involves an attitude of openness and receptivity, with a willingness to ask questions and explore new ideas and experiences.
+It involves an attitude of openness and receptivity, with a willingness to ask questions and explore different ideas and experiences.

 When we cultivate a curious mindset, we can meet our circumstances with a sense of wonder and awe.
 Research shows that we are more likely to be adaptable, resilient, and creative in the face of challenges or uncertainty.